Andy-Ngu/Bineural-Beats/README.md

 # Bineural-Beats
-Uses neural networks to generate music!
-Upload your midi files & create a new song.
+Generates music using user selected songs.
+Upload midi files to create a song.
+Uses the Restricted Boltzmann machine (RBM) model for faster training.
+Work in progress.

 Group Members: